devcontainers/spec/proposals/devcontainer-features.md

 ### Referencing a feature

-The `id` format specified dicates how a supporting tool will locate and download a given feature. `id` is one of the following:
+The `id` format specified dictates how a supporting tool will locate and download a given feature. `id` is one of the following:

 | Type | Description | Example |
 | :--- | :--- | :--- |